Trump defends intervention to help China telecom company ZTE

 Washington export control lawyer Doug Jacobson, who represents ZTE suppliers, said Trump’s tweet “gives ZTE light at the end of the tunnel.”

 Shares of ZTE suppliers rose after Trump’s pledge.
-Acacia Communications Inc ACIA.O, an optical component maker, jumped nearly 9 percent.
+Acacia Communications Inc (ACIA.O), an optical component maker, jumped nearly 9 percent.

 Since the ZTE ban went into effect last month, U.S. suppliers have sought guidance from the Commerce Department about inventory.